 For the most part, you should use glazing over layered colors only enough to “sell the effect” at a normal viewing distance.
 Certainly, if you want super smooth blends you can continuing the glazing process over and over until you’re satisfied.

 For non-metallic metal miniature painting, glazing over gradient layers of basecoat paint is a great way to help you control what colors blend together.
 Glazing also helps you add tints of other colors over your painted surfaces to add interest, improve the realism of a reflective surface, or add contrast and texture that doesn’t overwhelm the primary appearance of the model.

-Here are the 9 steps for using layers and glazes to smoothly blend two paint colors on a miniature or model surface:
+Here are the 9 steps for how to use layers and glazes to smoothly blend paint colors on a miniature:

 - Start with a primed surface